Local SEO in 2026: How to Rank for “Near Me” Searches and Dominate the Map Pack

 - Case studies or photos of work done locally.

-- FAQ specific to the city (e.g., “Do you serve zip code 33432?”).
+- City-specific FAQs (e.g. “Do you serve ZIP code 33432?”).

 Add this JSON-LD to your homepage and contact page.
 It tells Google exactly where you are, when you’re open, and your service area.